The Best Podcast Accessories [2025]

 Field Recorders

 Field recorders are portable devices that record each person’s microphone as a separate track and save them to an SD card.
-You can then import your audio tracks to your computer to edit your podcast episode.
+You can then import your audio tracks to your editing app on your computer.
+This is a great option if you do field reporting or need a portable option!

 Recommended field recorders: